Anton Çelebi: Life in Italy

 Anton arrived in Livorno, converted to Catholicism and significantly involved in commercial activities.
 He became a Tuscan citizen.

 Anton's flexibility and adaptability facilitated his establishment of connections with prominent individuals, including members of the Medici family, and to assume active roles in the Livorno's administration.
 His "oriental" dressing style, proficiency in both Ottoman Turkish and Italian languages, and his expansive commercial networks rendered him a crucial intermediary between Levantine merchants and the Tuscan authorities.
 Anton had an Ottoman-style palace that functioned as an important meeting point for merchants of Levant and migrants from the Ottoman Empire and generated a robust network facilitating the exchange and dissemination of knowledge and information.
 By virtue of his close links with the Medici, he became gonfalonier, being elected as the head of the administrative city council.
 In this office he governed the city for a while.

-In Livorno, Anton opened a Turkish bath (hammam) and had six ships in his possession, that twice a year sailed between Izmir or Alexandretta (now İskenderun) and Livorno.
+In Livorno, Anton opened a hammam (Turkish bathhouse) and had six ships in his possession, that twice a year sailed between Izmir or Alexandretta (now İskenderun) and Livorno.
 According to Lucia Frattarelli Fischer, Anton Çelebi was a highly significant shipowner in the small Tuscan fleet.

 Chelebies family was a wealthy merchant family in Livorno, whose members were very active participants within the Armenian community of the city.

 Anton died in Livorno.
 He died intestate and had no children, leaving behind a huge estate.